Good Practice Toolkit

 Dissemination of information on your website could include: publication of evaluation reports with both positive and negative findings; findings of research; or outcomes of reflections processes.

-4.4.2 Members reflect on results and lessons in order to inform and improve practice.
+4.4.2 Members reflect on and learn from results and lessons in order to inform and improve practice.

 Documented process or evidence of consistent reflection on results and lessons and how these are used to inform and improve practice.